MarloneA/SAAS-Starter-Kit/README.md

 ## Introduction

 Welcome to the Starter Kit!
-This project is built with Next.js, Shadcn UI, and Clerk authentication.
+This project is built with Next.js, Shadcn UI, and Auth.js authentication.
 It provides a robust foundation for building web applications with modern front-end technologies and secure authentication mechanisms.

 ## Table of Contents